 Making the installation robust and easy to install and administer was also a challenge.
-In this paper we described in detail how the problem of non-standard illumination was solved so that the installation can be exhibited under a large variety of illuminations.
-Since the installation will hopefully be exhibited at several art festivals in the near future, it was also important to make the whole system easy to administer remotely over the Internet, so that the presence of the authors is not required during the whole exhibition period.
+In this paper we described in detail how the problem of nonstandard illumination was solved so that the installation can be exhibited under a large variety of illuminations.
+Since the installation will hopefully be exhibited at several art festivals in the near future, it was also important to make the whole system easy to administer, so that the presence of the authors is not required during the whole exhibition period.

 As a side product of the installation a huge database for experimentation with face detection has been assembled.
-This database which shows mainly groups of people (i.e. Figs. 3a, 7 and 8) is available on the Internet along with our older CVL face database [3].
+This database which shows mainly groups of people (i.e. Figs. 3a, 8 and 9) is available on the Internet along with our older CVL face database2 [3].

-The installation "15 seconds of fame" was well received by the public (Fig. 12).
+The installation "15 seconds of fame" was well received by the public (Fig. 14).
 Even people without any prior information on how the installation works quickly realized that the installation displays portraits of people who are present at the moment.
 But getting a share of that "fame" proved to be more elusive.
-People who would step right in front of the installation, trying somehow to force the system to select them for the next 15 second period of fame, would be more often disappointed seeing that somebody else way back or on the side was selected instead.
-The only strategy that worked was to stay in front of the installation long enough.
+People who would step right in front of the installation, trying somehow to force the system to select them for the next 15 second period of fame, would be moreoften disappointed seeing that somebody else way back or on the side was selected instead.
+The only strategy that worked was to stay around the installation long enough.